JosefNemec/PlayniteDocs/docs/manual/features/emulationSupport/addingEmulatedGames.md

 > [!NOTE]
 > Playnite by default groups multi-disc games under one game entry.
 You can alternatively split or merge these via right-click menu after selecting games on import list.
 Right-click menu also gives you an ability to change platform and region in bulk.

+### Exclude patterns

+These specify file patterns used during checksum scan.
+When a file matches specified pattern(s), its checksum won't be calculated and game will be imported based on other ROM properties (mainly file name).
+This can significantly speed up scanning process but also make import less accurate.

+Multiple patterns can be specified by separating the list with comma, for example: `*.chd,*.iso`

+> [!NOTE]
+> `chd` files are excluded by default because there are currently no records for them in emulation database Playnite uses for game matching.

+### Excluding files and folders from import completely

+Scanner configurations allow to specify list of files and folders to be completely ignored during emulation scan.
+This list can be configured via `Exclusions` tab.
+Files and folders can be also added directly from scan results, via right-click menu on scanned games/files.

+The list should contain relative file/folder paths, relative to scan folder specified in scanner's settings.
+For example, if you want to exclude `c:\test\dir\somefile.rom` file that is being detected by a scanner set to scan `c:\test\` folder, you would set exclusion to `dir\somefile.rom`.
+Or just `dir` to exclude the entire `dir` folder and its files from the scan.

+### Exclude online files

+Enabling this option will skip scan of files that are stored on cloud storage paths and are not currently downloaded, to prevent files from being downloaded during scanning process.
+Currently supported platforms are: Google Drive, DropBox and OneDrive.

+### Relative path support

+If `Import using relative paths` option is enabled, Playnite will try to import emulated games (paths to ROM files specifically) using relative paths.
+This works by replacing specific parts of the file path with `{PlayniteDir}` or `{EmulatorDir}` variables where possible if ROM location is inside emulator's or Playnite's folder.

 ## Tips

 ---------------------